soframel/squic/README.md

 * install the application (adb install <path_to_app>.apk) Debug application can also be installed directly on an android device, if it is configured to accept applications in "debug" mode.

+Note: if migrating to Eclipse Juno (4.2), eclipse names projects using the "android:name" from the AndroidManifest.xml.
+Since these are the same for all squic "modules", you have to rename projects after importing each one...

 ## Requirements
 Android 2.2 (API levels 8)